-Adam took part in this massive enterprise and recorded Elzbieta Sikora's Piano Concerto (2000) with Sinfonia Varsovia under Bassem Akiki and Tadeusz Wielecki's Numerous Branches of Ramified Plaits (1988) for clarinet, piano and cello with Andrzej Bauer and Julian Paprocki.
+In 2019 Adam recorded for PWM Polish Publishers: Elzbieta Sikora's Piano Concerto (2000) with Sinfonia Varsovia under Bassem Akiki and Tadeusz Wielecki's Numerous Branches of Ramified Plaits (1988) for clarinet, piano and cello with Andrzej Bauer and Julian Paprocki.
 These recordings are a part of "100 For 100" box set - an exclusive set documenting the last 100 years of Polish music.
 The box set received two "Fryderyk" music awards in 2020 in two categories: Album of the year symphonic music and the most outstanding recording of polish music.